 Always Be Courteous

-Now that you have an idea of how to behave on the phone, keep in mind that there are any number of scenarios not discussed here.
+Now that you have an idea of how to behave on the phone, keep in mind that there is any number of scenarios not discussed here.

 In general, it’s best to answer your phone promptly and leave a voicemail when calling.